Azure Blob storage: hot, cool, and archive access tiers

 When a blob is moved to a cooler tier (hot->cool, hot->archive, or cool->archive), the operation is billed as a write operation to the destination tier, where the write operation (per 10,000) and data write (per GB) charges of the destination tier apply.

 When a blob is moved to a warmer tier (archive->cool, archive->hot, or cool->hot), the operation is billed as a read from the source tier, where the read operation (per 10,000) and data retrieval (per GB) charges of the source tier apply.
 Early deletion charges for any blob moved out of the cool or archive tier may apply as well.
-The following table summarizes how tier changes are billed.
+Rehydrating data from archive takes time and data will be charged archive prices until the data is restored online and blob tier changes to hot or cool.
+The following table summarizes how tier changes are billed:

 |Write Charges (Operation + Access)||Read Charges (Operation + Access)|